Join us every last Friday and Saturday of the month for our ethnic food sales.

 All Saints Byzantine Catholic Church.
 Please see the list of items available at this month’s sale.

-January 30-31, 2026 Friday 1 pm - 5 pm and Saturday 10 am - 2 pm
+March 27-28, 2026 Friday 3 pm - 6 pm and Saturday 10 am - 2 pm

 FROZEN ITEMS AVAILABLE FOR PURCHASE

-• Pierogies (potato & cheese or potato & onion)
+• Pierogies (potato & cheese or potato & onion) - $10 per dozen

-• Kolachi Nut Rolls
+• Kolachi Nut Rolls (walnut) - limited quantity - $15

-• Bograch (goulash soup) - limited quantity
+• Bograch (goulash soup) - limited quantity; not available during Lent

-FOR COOKING DIRECTIONS (FROZEN PIEROGIES) PLEASE SCROLL DOWN
+FOR COOKING DIRECTIONS (FROZEN PIEROGIES)

 How to Prepare your FROZEN Pierogies